-Sharing our Stories Through Food: Potato Leek Soup
+Sharing our Stories Through Food: Sukkot Special

 As we finish Rosh Hashasha, I get to thinking about succos and one of my favorite things.
 I love sitting in the chill autumn air, with the family, in a beautifully decorated sukkah.
 Every year my mother would make this delicious potato leek soup and it was the perfect thing to warm us up on the chilly nights.
 I loved it so much that it was the soup I requested to have on my Bat Mitzvah.
 However, due to it being spring and us being inside, it was not the same.
 This soup will never taste as good as it does when we are all enjoying it together in the sukkah.